mkutz/screenplay-workshop-parabank/README.md

 Why don't we make our [Actor] know things by heart as well?

+→ Presentation at https://slides.com/mkutz/screenplay-design-pattern-course Knowing/Learning Facts

+This is where I'd like to extend the original idea of Screenplay with an additional concept: __facts__.

-So let's create a new interface [Fact] and a new method `knows` taking an instance and store it in a Map of `facts`.
+So let's create a new interface [Fact] and a new method `learns` taking an instance and store in another Set `facts`.

-// Create `Fact` interface, `Actor.knows(String, Fact)` method and the `facts` field as a `Map<String, Fact>`
+// Create `Fact` interface, `Actor.learns(Fact)` method and the `facts` field as a `Set<Fact>`

-The key of the `facts` Map will be an abstract name, we can distinguish between two facts of the same type.
-For example bank accounts or telephone numbers.

-To get a stored fact, we crate a new method `getFact`, which either returns the requested fact or throws a [MissingFactException] if `facts` does not contain the requested fact.
+To get a required fact, we crate a new method `remembers`, which either returns the requested fact or throws a [MissingFactException] if `facts` does not contain the requested fact.

-// Create `T Actor.getFact(String, T)`
+// Create `T Actor.remembers(T)`

-As we will mainly use the `knows` method in our [BaseScreenplay]'s setup methods, we should also return the actor instance.
+As we will mainly use the `learns` method in our [BaseScreenplay]'s setup methods, we should also return the actor instance to be able to chain the calls.

+// Make learns return the Actor

 Now we can create some facts.
 Let's start with the actor's [Credentials] as they are used in both existing screenplays.

-So we implement the [Fact] interface and add one String field for the user name and one for the password plus the corresponding getter methods.
+So we implement the [Fact] interface and add one String field for the username and one for the password plus the corresponding getter methods.
 We also add the usual static method to create an instance of [Credentials].

 // Implement `Credentials` `Fact`
 // Generate `equals`, `hashCode` and `toString`
-// Add `knows(credentials(username, password)` to the [BaseScreenplay]
+// Add `learns(credentials(username, password)` to the [BaseScreenplay]

 After the actor knows their credentials, now we can remove the username and password fields from the [Login] task.
 Instead, we can now call `getFact` on the performing actor instance to get the required facts.

-// Inline username and password, use `getFact` in Login
+// Inline username and password, use `remembers` in Login

 Let's run [LoginScreenplay] again to check, if it still works the way it should.